jeffreykegler/hoonlint/misc/whitespace.md

 A multi-line kingside jog may either be pseudo-joined or split.
 A multi-line kingside jog must be a split jog.
+A jog is **pseudo-joined**

+* if and only every line of it, except the body line, has a comment at the column where the properly aligned body of a ragged jog would start; or

-A jog is **pseudo-joined** if and only every line of it, except the body line, has a comment aligned with the body.
+* if and only every line of it, except the body line, has a comment at the column where the properly aligned body of a jogging-body-aligned jog would start.

-The body of a pseudo-joined jog should be indented two more stops than the head of the jog.
+Note that this implies that the line containing the head of the jog must contain a comment.
 Pseudo-joined jogs are so called because the comment on the line of the head of the jog is a kind of "place holder" for the join, and the comments can be seen as "postponing" the join.

-The gap of split jog, should be newline-equivalent, with the gap's comments are aligned with the jog body.
+The gap of split jog, should be newline-equivalent, with the gap's comments aligned with the jog body.
 The indentation of the body of a split kingside jog should be 1 stop *greater* than the indentation of the jog's head.
 The indentation of the body of a split queenside jog